How to send bitcoin from your Material Bitcoin

 At this point you have already sent your bitcoin to the address of your exchange and they are travelling through the blockchain waiting to be verified.
 You can check the status of your transaction in the history section of the app.

-Please note: Sending funds may take several minutes, depending on the network costs at the time and the amount you have paid when sending.
+Please note: Sending funds may take several minutes, depending on the network costs at the time and the transaction fees.

 Step 11: Remove wallet from your mobile device

-By importing the private key of your Material badge into your mobile device, you have created a software clone of your badge on your mobile device.
+By importing the private key of your Material wallet into your mobile device, you have created a software clone of your wallet on your mobile device.

 You can now remove the wallet software, as it still exists in its original metal version.
 In fact, it is recommended that you remove the wallet software, as computers and mobile phones are highly insecure and riddled with vulnerabilities.

-If you feel that you have completed the process without compromising your private key at any time and in any way, you will be able to reuse your Material Bitcoin badge to receive funds again and store them securely.
-If you are not 100% sure that the private key could not have been leaked in some way, it is safest to purchase a new Material wallet to store your bitcoin.
+If you feel that you have completed the process without compromising your private key at any time and in any way, you will be able to reuse your Material Bitcoin wallet to receive funds again and store them securely.
+If you are not 100% sure that the private key was not compromised in some way, it is suggested to purchase a new Material wallet to store your bitcoin.

 Sending bitcoin from PC